-In the first few years after New England deregulated its wholesale markets, it appeared that the new deregulatory environment was providing adequate incentives for investment.
+The retail side of the market has always been regulated by the states, not the federal government.
+States' regulatory activity has focused primariment was providing adequate incentives for investment.
 The region's overall electrical capacity had declined by 2,600 megawatts between 1995 and 1998, as investors grew nervous about how deregulation would unfold.
 But once the parameters of the policy became clearer, investors came back into the market, increasing capacity by more than 10,000 megawatts over the next five years.
-(See Chart 4.)
+(See chart on page 18.)
 In recent years, however, new investment has slowed.
-According to the Energy Information Administration, as of 2003, about 1,500 megawatts of new capacity were scheduled to come online in New England by 2008; it is not known how much more capacity might come online after that.
+According to the Energy Information Administration, as of 2003, about 1,500 megawatts of new capacity were scheduled to come online in New England by 2008; it is not known how much more capacity might come online after that or how much might be taken offline in the interim.
 This amount of investment may be sufficient for the region as a whole right now, since the capacity built in the late 1990s is still being absorbed.